 What problems might you encounter?

 The challenge is for the blood vessels to remain unblocked the first few days after the operation, because they're very small.
 Following a successful penis transplant, the penis should work normally in terms of erections, urination, orgasm, and ejaculation.
 However, sensation at the penis glans will most likely be compromised.
 The main problem with penis transplants in comparison to phalloplasty [reconstructing a penis surgically] is that the patient would need to take immunosuppressive drugs for the rest of his life.

 Where do the donors come from?
 Is "penis" something you can check on a donor card?

 Donors would need be dead or brain-dead men, as with other types of transplants.
 There are very strict bio-ethical issues around getting donor organs from living patients.
-Also, men getting genital re-assignment surgery cannot donate their penis because a number of anatomical parts of their penis are used to construct a vagina.
+Also, men getting genital re-assignment surgery cannot donate their penises because a number of anatomical parts of the penis are used to construct a vagina.

 Why might someone want to get a penis transplant?

 There are a number of reasons why a patient might have had a severed penis, such as injury or failed surgery.
 Also, some men suffer from a condition called true microphalia [a micro-penis].
 In the majority of these cases, as well as with female-to-male transgender patients, the treatment is a surgery called phalloplasty.
 This involves reconstructing a penis with skin and muscle from the patient's thigh or forearm.
 Sexual function can be restored with a penile prosthetic placed inside.

 Have you ever had any purely aesthetic requests for either transplants or any other penis surgery?